CHAPTER 7. Parents and Children

 (2) A temporary transfer of custody or primary residence or both of the child to a parent applying for relief under this section for up to 30 days without regard to the factors set forth in § 729 of this title;

-(3) A surcharge to be assessed against the parent with rights of visitation with the child or children for his or her unilateral failure, without just cause and/or without sufficient notice, to comply with the visitation schedule.
+(3) A surcharge to be assessed against the parent with rights of visitation with the child or children for such parent’s unilateral failure, without just cause and/or without sufficient notice, to comply with the visitation schedule.
 Failure to comply consists of more than minimal violations, such as, but not limited to, slight alterations in the times for visitation.
 The amount of the surcharge shall be up to 10 percent of the visiting parent’s monthly child support obligation for each violation and shall be payable to the parent with whom the child resides or children reside;

 (4) A fine in the discretion of the Court; or